qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

   Tests](https://www.goodreads.com/book/show/4268826-growing-object-oriented-software-guided-by-tests)
   book by Nat Pryce & Steve Freeman.
 - **Read the [99 Bottles of OOP e-book](https://sandimetz.com/99bottles)** by
   Sandi Metz.
 This book is about learning Test Driven Development and Object Oriented Design, and guides you through different design consideration with concrete examples.
-Also highly recommended!
+Highly recommended!
 - Teach yourself **the language of Code Smells and Refactorings**.
 Code Smells provide a vocabulary of things that can be improved in code.
 Mastering this vocabulary will give you a richer perspective on your code.
 Refactorings